smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

   * Added new struct files of ../etc directory to configuration backup
   * Added \*.pem to backup of certificate files
+  * Certificate backup now backs up *.pem files for certificates that are not named *.cer

 lib.env.location: